For College Students & Young Professionals

 A decade later, I remember a favorite professor's words: "Maria," she said, "you've got to calm down.
 You're going to burn out before your career even begins."
 She was right.
 I initially lived in the past after graduation, pointing fingers at anything that had ever let me down.
 Then, I got sick of being angry and chose to move on.

-Today, I'm proud to say that Iím an author, speaker, leader and change-maker.
+Today, I'm proud to say that Iím a certified professional life coach, author, speaker, leader and change-maker.
 Iím even more proud to say that if you strip my accomplishments away, I would still stand proud knowing who I am at my core.
 That took years of counseling, soul-searching and self-work.
 Perfectionism will always be a part of me, but never again will I allow it to usurp my life.

 I wish I could take that frantic college girl who suffocated her world in perfection, hug her and say, "CALM DOWN.
 You don't need to strive for perfection because you are good enough at your core.
 Besides, there is no such thing as perfection!
 Make friends, take classes outside your comfort zone, try an internship in a field you enjoy, and experience the world outside the school's walls."